 A crown is a cap that is placed over a tooth and held in place by dental adhesive or cement.
 Crowns are used for several reasons:

 Crowns can be made from a variety of materials.
-They can be made from plastic, ceramic or metal alloys.
+They can be made from plastic, ceramic or metal alloys including gold.
 A combination of metal and ceramic is also possible to maximize strength and simulate the appearance of natural teeth.

 Firstly, a thorough clinical examination is conducted with radiographs, by the dentist.
 The suitability for crowns is assessed and any preparatory work is carried out.
 Your dentist at Forest House will also be able to advise on your treatment sequence and any other concerns you may have.